 Here we see our typical flat broke teenager doing what he should be at that age – learning to glue two pieces of plastic together.

 Money is an interesting subject.
 It’s interesting from the standpoint of how the amount we possess at different points in our life shapes our behavior and development.
-Too much of it at a young age, in my view, eliminates the striving and struggle that is a necessary element of artistic and personal development.
+Too much of it at a young age, in my view, eliminate the striving and struggle that is a necessary element of artistic and personal development.
 Too little of it later in life inserts the struggles at an age where it really shouldn’t be.

 It is fascinating isn’t it, the link between lack of financial resources and artistic development?
-It never really occurred to me until recently but it’s amazing how many writers, musicians, painters, and movie makers come from such average financial means.
+It never really occurred to me until recently but it’s amazing how many writers, musicians, painters, and moviemakers come from such average financial means.
 Equally fascinating is the fact that when their talents eventually lead to financial stability, their creative production doesn’t tail off.

 Model building is no different.
 Starting your modeling activities at a point in time when financial resources are meager is an enormous advantage.
 Whether you are a teenager, college student, US military, or young person early in your career, having limited funds will ultimately be a huge blessing.
-With very little capacity to purchase finished models or expensive kits, you have no choice but to build most things from scratch, weather you own rolling stock, and perhaps build your own track.
+With the very little capacity to purchase finished models or expensive kits, you have no choice but to build most things from scratch, whether you own rolling stock, and perhaps build your own track.
 As you watch those who are more financially secure walk out of the hobby store with bags of gleaming merchandise you will likely be leaving with a few X-acto blades, a bottle of paint, and some glue.
 When your models break, you will not have the money to replace them and will, therefore be forced to learn how to repair them.

-For the fifty or sixty year old, financially secure, modeler the hobby does offer the chance to move back to the simpler times of your youth.
+For the fifty or sixty-year-old, financially secure, modeler the hobby does offer the chance to move back to the simpler times of your youth.
 Allow yourself to take on building that kit without concern for whether it looks like something built by a teenager.
 It probably will.
 Enjoy being that teenager again.